nguyen1024/knowledge_base/P/Programs-TeamViewer.md

 ## “This screen cannot be captured at the moment.
 This is probably due to to fast user switching or a disconnected/minimized Remote Desktop session.”

+Enable the following setting.

+- Advanced
+  - Advanced settings for connections to this computer
+    - Full access control when a partner is connecting to the Windows logon screen

+The following did not seem to work.
+The "User ID" and "Server ID" were the same.

 - Use the "Server ID" instead of the "User ID".
 - Right click on the TeamViewer Tray Icon > About Teamviewer
 - The "Server ID" and the "User ID" can sometimes be the same.